zaphosting/docs/docs/minecraft-forge-fabric-add-mods-modpacks.md

 - An FTP-Client (e.g. WinSCP, FileZilla)
 - Connect to your server via FTP: ([Access via FTP](gameserver-ftpaccess.md))

-## Step 1 - Finding & downloading mods or modpacks
+## Finding & downloading mods or modpacks

 There are many places on the internet to find mods / modpacks.
 The largest platform for mods and modpacks is CurseForge.
 Almost 99% of all mods / modpacks for Minecraft can be found there and downloaded with just a few clicks.
 This guide will focus on the use of CurseForge.
 You can search for mods [here](https://www.curseforge.com/minecraft/mc-mods) and for modpacks [here](https://curseforge.com/minecraft/modpacks).